GOOD THYROID HEALTH

 Thyroid-stimulating hormone is the hormone that’s secreted by the pituitary gland, and its job is to tell the thyroid gland how much thyroid hormone to produce.
 The pituitary is kind of like the control tower that monitors thyroid hormone levels in the blood, and if they’re low, what it will do is produce higher amounts of TSH, or thyroid-stimulating hormone.
 It’s kind of like shouting at the thyroid gland to tell it to make more thyroid hormone.
 On the other hand, if thyroid hormone levels are high in the bloodstream due to hyperthyroidism or maybe doses of thyroid medication that are too high, you’ll see TSH drop because the pituitary is naturally trying to limit the amount of thyroid hormone that’s produced by the thyroid gland.

-Top signs and symptoms of an undetactive thyroid are – fatigue, cold intolerance, weight gain, constipation, dry skin, dry hair, dry mucous membranes, hair loss,, elevated cholesterol, easy bruising, melancholic depression, muscle aches, edema (note that low body temperature is very non-specific)
+Top signs and symptoms of an underactive thyroid are – fatigue, cold intolerance, weight gain, constipation, dry skin, dry hair, dry mucous membranes, hair loss,, elevated cholesterol, easy bruising, melancholic depression, muscle aches, edema (note that low body temperature is very non-specific)

 If you have gut issues then you are also more likely to be hypothyroid and often thyroid issues can resolve if the gut is working well alongside a nourishing diet.

-If you know that you have an underactive thyroid then I would consider working on the following areas: -
+A full blood panel From Functional Dx is helpful (contact for more info on this) and if we know that you have an underactive thyroid then I would consider working on the following areas: -

 - Nutrition -ensuring your body has adequate vitamin and minerals in order to make & convert thyroid hormones